Other People (film): Plot

 In October, Joanne's health is rapidly deteriorating, and she is put in hospice.
 David struggles to deal with her impending death; while buying medicine for her at a store, he has a brief meltdown in front of an employee.
 During a choir practice, David angrily walks out upon finding out another writer was given the ABC position.
 When Norman follows him outside the church, an enraged David reveals his breakup with Paul, points out Norman's refusal to acknowledge his sexuality, and questions what the future will be like after Joanne passes away.
-He instructs his father that when Joanne dies, Paul will be coming.
+He then instructs his father that Paul will be coming to Joanne's funeral.

 One night, Joanne accidentally slips in the shower and is assisted by David.
 They share a small moment, with Joanne thanking him for coming back to Sacramento, and confiding to him about her future death.
-Joanne reveals that she sees herself in each of her children, and tells David: "When you miss me and you want to see me, you just come home and see your sisters."
+Joanne reveals that she sees herself in each of her children, and instructs David: "When you miss me and you want to see me, you just come home and see your sisters."
 David tearfully promises to take care of Alexandra and Rebeccah and embraces her.

-In December, Joanne—surrounded by her family—passes away on her deathbed.
+In December, Joanne passes away on her deathbed, surrounded by her family.
 Norman pays for Paul's plane ticket to Sacramento.
 The film ends with David joining Norman, Alexandra and Rebeccah in a bedroom, where they are all sleeping.